 - Super lightweight construction

-- 【BONE CONDUCTION TECHNOLOGY】Works by vibrations, sound transmit via cheekbone to your inner ear.
+- 【BONE CONDUCTION TECHNOLOGY】Bone Conduction Headphones Bluetooth works by vibrations, sound transmit via cheekbone to your inner ear.
 Open-Ear design helps you stay alert to your surrondings, avoid danger meanwhile enjoy music

 - 【BLUETOOTH V5.0 FAST PAIRING】The latest bluetooth v5.0 technology bring faster wireless paring with your device, more stable connection and 33ft signal(No barrier space)